 Life in this world is often brutally painful.
 Our bodies break down as we contend with disease, injury, and death.
 Our relationships can be a source of great blessing, but also crushingly painful.
 Even the physical world lashes out with hurricanes, tornadoes, earthquakes, etc. And, to top it all off, we are often our own worst enemies—making repeated foolish decisions that lead to guilt, shame, and damaging ripple effects in our relationships, workplaces, etc.

 When you look at our world—and your own heart—do you believe chaos is reigning?
 Do you believe that God is present in the midst of you most painful trials?
 Consider the encouragement found in Hebrews 12:1-3:

-1Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
+“Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
+Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted” (ESV).

 Do you believe that God’s purposes are being accomplished in the midst of your most painful trials?
-What does it mean to you that Jesus has suffered first and is now seated victorious and awaiting your arrival?
+What does it mean to you that Jesus has suffered first and is now victoriously seated, and awaiting your arrival?
 May God give us the grace to cling to his promises in the midst of the pain of life and to see with eyes of faith the great cloud of witnesses who have survived the race and cheer us on.
-Above all, may we look to Jesus sitting on the throne exalted and reigning, overflowing with love and joy and delight in us.
+Above all, may we look to Jesus sitting on the throne, exalted, reigning, and overflowing with love and joy and delight in us.